CRosero/aml-project-gpc/README.md

 ## 2. Unsupervised domain adaptation
 The file `DA_train.py` can be used to train the network BiSeNet using unsupervised adversarial learning for the GTA -> Cityscapes domain adaptation task.

 The file `model/discriminator.py` contains the models of the two implemented discriminators: the Fully Convlutional discriminator and the Light Weight Discriminator.
+The architectures of the two discriminators are described in the folder 'architectures' as well as the one of BiSeNet.

 To use the Light Weight version set '--light_discriminator, True'.

 In `utils/FDA.py` is implemented the Fourier Domain Adaptation transformation as described in the [original code](https://github.com/YanchaoYang/FDA).

 To use FDA set '--FDA, True' and select the desired value for beta with '--LB, 0.05'.

 Example: